Multifarious Publications

 Journal of Biomechanics, 2024, 177, 112394.

-This paper explores an interesting idea: can you reduce knee loads if you simply take shorter steps?
+This paper explores an interesting (well, in our opinion!) idea: can you reduce knee loads if you simply take shorter steps?
 Well, the results show that it’s not so simple.

 Neurorehabilitation robotics: how much control should therapists have?